 Each year, over 400 schools and 2000+ students and advisors attended our conferences and institutes, providing their boards with quality, affordable campus entertainment like you.

 With our website currently averaging 180,000 hits a month, online advertising with APCA is an effective & affordable way to reach college event buyers.
-APCA Members can create online artist profiles that allow any school in the country to view your talent’s bio, picture, and videos, and fill out a buying interest form that immediately puts you in contact with prospective buyers.
+APCA Members receive complimentary Artist Profiles with their membership package that allow any school in the country to view your talent’s bio, picture, and videos, and fill out a buying interest form that immediately puts you in contact with prospective buyers.

 APCA has achieved its phenomenal growth by giving top service to its members.
 We strive to be an ever-improving organization that responds to the needs of our members in a prompt, efficient manner.
 We have led the industry in providing virtual solutions and resources during the COVID-19 crises, and will continue to advocate for the entertainment industry through any future challenges.